Université Laval: History

 Université Laval is governed by a board of governors and a faculty senate.
 This structure was modelled on the provincial University of Toronto Act of 1906, which established a bicameral system of university government consisting of a senate (faculty), responsible for academic policy, and a board of governors (citizens) exercising exclusive control over financial policy and having formal authority in all other matters.
 The president, appointed by the board, was to serve as a link between the two bodies and lead the institution.

 In the early part of the 20th century, the need for higher education expanded beyond the classical fields of theology, law and medicine, and the university introduced science and social-science departments such as forestry and household science.
 In addition, graduate training based on the German-inspired American model of specialized course work and the completion of a research thesis was introduced.

 "Laval", a waltz by French-Canadian ragtime composer Wilfrid Beaudry, was dedicated to the students at Laval University and the University of Montreal.
 The music for piano was published in Quebec by J. Beaudry, circa 1906.

 In 1929, the Quebec Seminary was designated as a national historic site of Canada.

 The university opened its department of social, political, and economic sciences in 1938, signalling a change of approach that continued into the 1960s, based on an idea of higher education as the key to social justice and economic productivity for individuals and society.

 The royal charter that founded Université Laval in 1852 was designated a National Historic Event in 1972.
 This location, at 1 rue des Remparts, Quebec, still continues operation as a centre for educating Roman Catholic priests.
 A section of the Vieux Séminaire has been the location for the Université's school of architecture since 1987.
 The Camille-Roy pavilion houses the restored Promotions Room, which can be rented as a venue for various types of events.

 In 2017, the university became the first in Canada to divest its endowment from fossil fuel companies.

 Buildings and features

 After it was granted a university charter, several buildings were built in Old Quebec, including the School of Chemistry (1923), the addition on Ste.
 Famille Street (1931), the Mining School (1938), and the cafeteria building (1945), all by architect Joseph Simeon Bergeron.
 However, the neighbourhood was already crowded and activities later moved in nearby Sainte-Foy, which was more spacious.

 Campus building

 Today's campus covers 1.2 km2 and has over 30 buildings (also called pavillons), including many iconic exemplars of modern architecture.
-Its earliest buildings and landscapes were designed by Edouard Fiset (fr) from the 1950s, and of its lands, 56 percent are wooded areas, grasslands, and sports fields.
+Its earliest buildings and landscapes were designed by Edouard Fiset (fr) from the 1950s, and of its lands, 56 per cent are wooded areas, grasslands, and sports fields.